-A broken rib, or fractured rib, is a common injury that occurs when one of the bones in your rib cage breaks or cracks.
-The most common cause of broken ribs is trauma to the chest, such as from a fall, motor vehicle accident or impact during contact sports.
+A broken rib is a common injury that occurs when one of the bones in your rib cage breaks or cracks.
+The most common cause is chest trauma, such as from a fall, motor vehicle accident or impact during contact sports.

 Many broken ribs are merely cracked.
-While still painful, cracked ribs aren't as potentially dangerous as ribs that have been broken.
-In these situations, a jagged piece of bone could damage major blood vessels or internal organs, such as the lungs.
+While still painful, cracked ribs aren't as potentially dangerous as ribs that have been broken into separate pieces.
+A jagged edge of broken bone can damage major blood vessels or internal organs, such as the lung.

-In most cases, broken ribs heal on their own in one or two months.
-Adequate pain control is important, so you can continue to breathe deeply and avoid lung complications, such as pneumonia.
+In most cases, broken ribs usually heal on their own in one or two months.
+Adequate pain control is important so that you can continue to breathe deeply and avoid lung complications, such as pneumonia.

 When to see a doctor

-See your doctor if you have a very tender spot in your rib area that occurs after trauma, is present with deep breaths or hinders your breathing.
+See your doctor if you have a very tender spot in your rib area that occurs after trauma or if you have difficulty breathing or pain with deep breathing.

-If you experience pressure, fullness or a squeezing pain in the center of your chest that lasts for more than a few minutes, pain that extends beyond your chest to your shoulder or arm, and increasing episodes of chest pain, get medical attention immediately.
-These symptoms may indicate a heart attack.
+Seek medical attention immediately if you feel pressure, fullness or a squeezing pain in the center of your chest that lasts for more than a few minutes or pain that extends beyond your chest to your shoulder or arm.
+These symptoms can indicate a heart attack.

 The following factors can increase your risk of breaking a rib:

 - Osteoporosis.
-Having osteoporosis, a disease in which your bones lose their density, makes you more susceptible to a bone fracture.
+Having this disease in which your bones lose their density makes you more susceptible to a bone fracture.

 - Sports participation.
-Participating in contact sports, such as hockey or football, increases your risk of trauma to your chest, and trauma increases the risk of rib fractures.
+Playing contact sports, such as hockey or football, increases your risk of trauma to your chest.

 - Cancerous lesion in a rib.
 A cancerous lesion can weaken the bone, making it more susceptible to breaks.